Rounder1/Hangman-Game/README.md

     var randomWord = listOfWords[Math.floor(Math.random() * listOfWords.length)];
     var goalWord = randomWord.toUpperCase();

-    // Store the letters the player guesses as an array so it can be more easily maipulated var playerStatus = [];
+    // Store the letters the player guesses in arrays so it can be more easily maipulated var playerStatus = [];
+    var playerWrongLetters = [];

-    // This loop will assing the playerStatus Array an underscore for each letter in goalWord for (i=0; i < goalWord.length; i++) { playerStatus[i] = "_";
+    // This loop will assing the playerStatus Array an underscore for each letter in goalWord, it will also determine the number of correct guesses needed to win for (i=0; i < goalWord.length; i++) { playerStatus[i] = "_";
+        guessesToWin++;
     }

     // This converts the playerStatus array into a string with the join method and adds a space to seperate each letter.
 Then writes the string to the document document.getElementById("word_underscores").innerHTML = playerStatus.join(" ");
     document.getElementById("guesses_remaining").innerHTML = "Guesses Remaining: " + playerGuessesLeft;
+    document.getElementById("wins_tag").innerHTML = "Wins: " + playerWins;

+                    console.log(guessesToWin); // for troubleshooting
                     console.log(goalWord); // for troubleshooting